LambdaLabs/docsy-lambda-docs/content/en/tensorbook/guides/fix-brightness-control.md

 ---
-title: "Fix brightness control on Tensorbook"
+title: "Fix resolution and brightness control on Tensorbook"
 type: docs
 ---